-After Big Kame is completed, the Waterloo Trail will progress into its marquee segment, the Winn Loop (orange on map).
+After Big Kame is completed, the DTE Trail will progress into its marquee segment, the Winn Loop (orange on map).
 Named after the majestic body of water known as the Winnewana Impoundment that much of this segment overlooks, the Winn Loop will sweep through rolling, glacier-made terrain with forests of Oak and Hickory.
 The capstone of this segment and perhaps the whole Waterloo Trail will be the trail’s passage through the Winnewana Escarpment, a steep ridgeline with drops of several hundred feet down to Winnewana Impoundment.
 Sweeping, scenic vistas will be the norm as riders traverse several large boulder-strewn swales which crisscross the ridgeline.
 Riding challenge and beauty will be at their peak as riders drop down south on the Winn.

 Looking for the ultimate technical challenge?
-Then behold the final and most northerly planned loop of the Waterloo Trail – the Cassidy Loop (yellow/blue/red on map).
+Then behold the final and most northerly planned loop of the DTE Trail – the Cassidy Loop (yellow/blue/red on map).
 Like the Upper Peninsula’s Copper Harbor trails?
 Structured wooden chutes and ladders are your thing?
 Then Cassidy will be your place as our crew utilizes a decades-old mining pit to create some special “Black Diamond” trail features that only a full-suspension bike could love.
 This segment will be sure to turn standard Southern Michigan mountain biking on its head with something new and different in the area.